CognitiveVR/cvr-sdk-unity/readme.md

 ![cognitiveVR Customer ID](doc/customer_id.PNG)

 ### Add CognitiveVR Manager
-This button will create a prefab that will automatically initialize the cognitiveVR analytics.
+This button will create a prefab that will automatically initialize cognitiveVR analytics.
 This prefab will also hold and activate the components selected in the component window (see below)

 ### VR SDK
-Select the SDK you are using for implementing VR into your unity project.
-At this time, we are only supporting the SteamVR plugin.
-The SDK should function correctly with any VR SDK you might be using, but additional functionality has been written for this specific SDK.
-Support for other SDKs including Oculus Utilities for Unity 5 will be coming soon.
+Select the SDK you are using for implementing VR into your Unity project.
+The cognitiveVR SDK should function correctly with any VR SDK you might be using, but additional functionality has been written for these supported SDKs.
+You can select multiple SDKs by shift-clicking the options.

 ## Done!
 That's it!
 You are now tracking your user's basic data including GPU,CPU,OS and RAM.
 Unity 5.4 users will also receive the model of Head Mounted Display.